-- The latest Gartner report indicates that “Marketing technology (martech) now accounts for almost 1/3 of marketing’s budget at 29%.”
+- The latest Gartner report indicated that “Marketing Technology (martech) gets 1/3 of marketing’s budget.”

 - The 2018/2019 Study by Gartner also found that ‘Marketing technology will get the lion-share of investment, but lower investment in talent puts the ability to leverage the tools at risk.’

 Covid 19 Impact